 Noisy Operation of a Dock Leveller

-Excessive noise during operation can not only be irritating but also indicative of underlying problems with the dock leveller.
-Noisy operation can result from friction, loose components, or worn-out parts.
+Excessive noise during operation can irritate and indicate underlying problems with the dock leveller.
+The noisy operation can result from friction, loose components, or worn-out parts.

 Troubleshooting:

-• Tighten any loose bolts, nuts, or fasteners that may be causing the noise.
+- Tighten any loose bolts, nuts, or fasteners causing the noise.

 Hydraulic System Issues